4RON-IN/M134/README.md

 ## About M134

 M134 is a suite of automated reconnaissance tools used for enumeration and discovery in infromation gathering phase of penetration testing.
 Its written in bash script and executable on Docker.

 ## Features

-- Subdomain Enumeration
+- Subdomain Enumeration.
-- Checks alive subdomain
+- Checks alive subdomain.
-- Finds URLs at Wayback Machine
+- Finds URLs from Wayback Machine.
-- Screenshots of the subdomains
+- Screenshots of the subdomains.
-- Headers responses files
+- Headers responses files.
-- Finds js files
+- Finds js files.
-- Search tokens in js files
+- Searches tokens in js files.
-- Search endpoints in js files
+- Searches endpoints in js files.
-- Finds parameters
+- Finds parameters.
-- Finds directories
+- Finds directories.
+- Gives unique IP addresses from all the subdomains found.
+- Discovers ports and services (Port scanning).

 ## Elements of M134